-Front Row Theatre Company is the student-run social impact theatre group of the University of Pennsylvania.
-Check out our upcoming season here.
+Front Row Theatre Company is the student-run social impact theatre group at the University of Pennsylvania.

 We produce four student-directed shows each academic year: NSO, Fall, Winter, and Spring.
 Directors and shows are chosen by our Executive Board.

 Since 2003, Front Row has been Harrison College House‘s in-house theatre company.
 We stage two of our annual performances in the Harrison Rooftop Lounge, an incredibly intimate space that gives FTC the freedom to explore different types of theatre experiences.
 We also help run a residential program that lets FTC members live in Harrison, creating a true community.

 Front Row’s Executive Board is at the heart of every company production, choosing each season’s shows and directors, assembling the entire production staff, and more.
 Each board member assumes a set of responsibilities to help run the company and works on all Front Row productions during their tenure.

 Anyone who acts in an FTC show or works on the production can become a member.
 Members are eligible to run for Board and vote in board elections each spring.

 Interested in acting in one of our productions?
 We offer performance opportunities for both musical theatre and straight plays, comedies and tragedies, and everything in between!
 Auditions are generally held in September, November, and February for our Fall, Winter, and Spring productions, respectively.

 Keep an eye on our Facebook page for details!

 Calling all techies!
 For each production, we need lighting, sound, props, costumes, make-up, protections, graphics, and a set — and a lot of creative people to make them all happen.
 We’re always looking for people interested in production design, gaffing, carpentry, and stage-management!
 No experience is necessary; we’re happy to teach you!

 Tech interviews are typically held the week after auditions.
 Check out our blog and Facebook page for updates!